-Colours change suddenly: it’s not the foliage which is telling a new story about a late Autumn, it’s the light, warmer and smooth.
+It’s not the foliage that is telling a new story about a late Autumn, it’s the light, warmer and smooth.
 I rummage the wardrobe in search of colours and fabrics which can suit this new smoothness, a thicker cotton, my favourite wool cardigan, a red-purple warm hug.

-Even my pantry is welcoming the news season as every year.
+Even my pantry is welcoming the news season like every year.

 A few years ago butternut squash conquered my heart – and my stomach – with desserts, too.
 I made moist bundt cakes for breakfast, creme brulées, pies and jams, too.
 Today I want to talk about this jam.